 You can customize an existing work item type (WIT) or create a WIT to meet your project tracking requirements.
-A WIT defines the fields, rules, and workflow states and transitions for an item of work that will be tracked for a team project, such as a bug, requirement, or risk.
-You create a team project either in VSTS or on an on-premises Team Foundation Server (TFS).
+A WIT defines the fields, rules, and workflow states and transitions for an item of work that will be tracked for a project, such as a bug, requirement, or risk.
+You create a project either in Azure DevOps Services or an on-premises Team Foundation Server (TFS).

 The root element in each definition of a WIT is the

 WORKITEMTYPE element defined.
 The name of each WIT must be unique in a project, and each type name must be no more than 128 Unicode characters long.